Charismatron/docs/docs/reference/pipeline-yaml-reference.md

             - echo Job 2 - Block 2
 ```

-According to the specified rules only the `Staging` promotion of the `promotions`
+According to the specified rules, only the `Staging` promotion of the `promotions`
-list can be auto promoted – this depends on the rules of the two items of
+list can be auto-promoted – this depends on the rules of the two items of
 the `auto_promote_on` list.
 However, the `prod` promotion of the `promotions`
-list has no `auto_promote_on` property so there is no way it can be auto
+list has no `auto_promote_on` property so there is no way it can be auto-promoted.
-promoted.

-So, if the pipeline finishes with result `passed` and the GitHub branch name
-contains the word `master` in its name then the `p1.yml` pipeline file will be
-auto promoted.
-The same will happen if the the pipeline finishes with result
-`failed`, the `result_reason` is `malformed` and the GitHub branch name
-contains the `v2` sequence of characters followed by at least one more
-character because a `.` character in a Perl Compatible Regular Expression means
-one or more characters.
+So, if the pipeline finishes with a `passed` result and the GitHub branch name contains the word `master`, then the `p1.yml` pipeline file will be auto-promoted.
+The same will happen if the the pipeline finishes with a `failed` result.
+The `result_reason` is `malformed` and the GitHub branch name contains the `v2` sequence of characters followed by at least one more character, because a `.` character in a Perl Compatible Regular Expression means one or more characters.

 The contents of `p1.yml` are as follows: